astronomer/docs/astro/deployment-settings.md

 :::

-:::info
+:::warning

-Note that all cron schedules are interpreted in the UTC timezone.
-So, for example, if you want your Deployment to hibernate at 1700 EST, you should use `0 22 * * *` as the cron expression.
+Astro sets all cron schedules for hibernation in UTC.
+If you're running a Deployment in another time zone, you must convert the cron expression for your time zone to UTC.
+For example, if you want your Deployment to hibernate at 17:00 EST, you use `0 22 * * *` (22:00 UTC) as the cron expression.

 :::